JieyuWu/ToyotaMod/Volkswagen-PQ.md

 ### Brakes
 Braking should be supported through given ABS pump that has ACC braking capability:
 * MK60EC1 H31 or newer for ACC support (part number 1K0907379)
-* MK60EC1 H46 for EPB, BSD, RTA and PLA 3.0 support (part number 1K0907379BM)
+* MK60EC1 H46 for EPB, BSD, RTA and PLA 3.0 support (part number 1K0907379BM, -CC)
 * Other ABS pumps not yet tested

+The ABS can brake if it can be coded for ACC (Byte16-Bit5 set to 0) and coding is accepted.

-Currently there is no braking below 15 km/h with MK60EC1 H31+ pump.
+Currently, there is no braking below 15 km/h with MK60EC1 H31+ pump.
 The MK60EC1 H46 pump which supports EPB should allow braking with ACC messages down till 0 km/h but code has to be written yet.

 A car with stock stop&go ACC functionality should naturally be able to brake down till 0 with ACC message.